swen100/phpng-proj/INSTALL.md

 phpize
 ./configure

-# this copies the proj4.so file to the php-library directory eg.: /usr/lib/php7/extensions/
+# this copies the proj.so file to the php-library directory eg.: /usr/lib/php7/extensions/
 make install

 # optional